HMS Tamar (P233): Operational history

-In January 2022, Tamar conducted ECC operations off the East Coast of China.
+In January 2022, Tamar conducted ECC operations off the east coast of China.

 In February/March 2023, Tamar operated in waters of the British Indian Ocean Territory conducting fisheries protection and other missions.
 Later in March, Tamar joined the French Navy's helicopter assault ship and frigate for exercises off Sri Lanka.

 In September 2023, HMS Tamar was operating in Australian waters and in the South Pacific conducting seabed warfare exercises.
 For these exercises, Tamar embarked divers and autonomous underwater vehicles to conduct mine countermeasures operations and monitor critical infrastructure.
 The exercises highlighted the ‘plug and play’ modular design of the vessels dependent on their specific mission.

 In early 2024, Tamar was deployed to the Pitcairn Islands for sovereignty protection and other duties.
+The ship returned to the islands for a similar mission in April 2026.

 HMS Tamar went to the aid of HMNZS Manawanui when she ran aground off the south coast of Upolu island, Samoa, on 5 October 2024.
 Tamar travelled 650 miles at full speed, taking 23 hours to reach the area, on her arrival HMNZS Manawanui had sunk and HMS Tamar worked to protect the wreck site and recover material.
 Tamar was subsequently able to recover the navigation record book of HMNZS Manawanui.